 Government cannot add ‘whole world’ to hotel quarantine list – Donnelly

-Travel from countries added to hotel quarantine list expected to drop by 80 per cent
+Travel from countries added to hotel quarantine list expected to drop by 80%

 Minister for Health Stephen Donnelly says the gap between announcing additional countries to the mandatory hotel quarantine list and implement the rule was to allow people time to book into the hotel quarantine system.
 Photograph: Nick Bradshaw